 Kishinkai Aikido

 The name Kishinkai is made of 3 kanji.
-Kanjis are subtle and many interpretations can be found for each of them.
-Moreover, they can be pronounced with a Chinese (as their origin is found in Chinese writing) or Japanese reading.
+Kanji are subtle and many interpretations can be found for each of them.

 Kishinkai is the Japanese reading of the 3 following kanji.